 So it’s natural that people are increasingly making decisions using their smartphone.
 It makes sense to design your website and web experiences for mobile first rather than adapting them from a desktop-first approach.
 Think forward about the way people will use it.
 My kids, for example, never type out search terms.
 Everything starts with “Siri…” or “Hey Google…”

 Brand guidelines built with the realities of modern marketing in mind can help.
-Brand Management in the Digital Era is a guide for building brand standards that accommodate digital and traditional communication.
+We’ve created a guide for building brand standards that accommodate digital and traditional communication.
+It should help you have a better understanding of what brand management is all about in the digital era.